Maine Coon

 The Maine Coon is a large domesticated cat breed.
-It is one of the oldest natural breeds in North America.
-The breed originated in the U.S. state of Maine, where it is the official state cat.
+One of the oldest natural breeds in North America, the breed originated in the U.S. state of Maine, where it is the official state cat.

-The Maine Coon is a large and social cat, which could be the reason why it has a reputation of being referred to as "the gentle giant."
-The Maine Coon is predominantly known for its size and dense coat of fur which helps the large feline to survive in the harsh climate of Maine.
+The Maine Coon is a large and social cat, commonly referred to as "the gentle giant."
+The Maine Coon is predominantly known for its size and dense coat of fur which helps it survive in the harsh climate of Maine.
 The Maine Coon is often cited as having "dog-like" characteristics.

-Due to the large size of this feline, professionals have noticed certain health problems arising in the breed, including feline hypertrophic cardiomyopathy and hip dysplasia.

 History

 The Maine Coon is one of the largest domesticated cats.
 It has a distinctive physical appearance and valuable hunting skills.
 The breed was popular in cat shows in the late 19th century, but its existence became threatened when long-haired breeds from overseas were introduced in the early 20th century.
-The Maine Coon has since made a comeback, in 2020 becoming the third most popular pedigree cat breed in the world.
+The Maine Coon has since made a comeback, and in 2025 the Maine Coon overtook the Ragdoll, becoming the most registered cat breed with the Cat Fanciers' Association.

 Origin

-The ancestral origins of the Maine Coon are unknown.
-Some speculate that they are descended from Norwegian forest cats or Siberian forest cats, which may have been brought to New England by settlers.
+Myths

-There are also folk tales around their origin.
-One story involves Marie Antoinette, the Queen of France who was executed in 1793.
-The story goes that before her death, Antoinette attempted to escape France with the help of Captain Samuel Clough.
+Maine Coon cats are known to have originated in Maine.
+However, their lineage is surrounded by mystery, folk tales, and myths.
+One myth claims the Maine Coon cat is a hybrid with another animal species, such as the raccoon or bobcat.
+The second myth states the cats are descendants of Viking ship's cats, known today as the Norwegian Forest cats.
+A third story involves Marie Antoinette, the Queen of France who was executed in 1793.
+The story goes that before her death, Antoinette attempted to escape from France with the help of Captain Samuel Clough.
 She loaded Clough's ship with her most prized possessions, including six of her favorite Turkish Angora or possibly Siberian cats.
 Although she did not make it to the United States, all of her pets managed to reach the shore of Wiscasset, Maine, safely, where they bred with other short-haired breeds and developed into the modern breed of the Maine Coon.